flet-dev/website/docs/guides/python/authentication.md

 Encrypt sensitive data before sending it to a client storage.
 :::

 Flet includes utility methods for encrypting text data using symmetric algorithm (where the same key is used for encryption and decryption).
-They use Fernet lib from [cryptography](https://pypi.org/project/cryptography/) package, which is AES-256 with some additional features, plus PBKDF2 to derive encryption key from a user passphrase.
+They use [Fernet](https://github.com/fernet/spec/blob/master/Spec.md) implementation from [cryptography](https://pypi.org/project/cryptography/) package, which is AES 128 with some additional hardening, plus PBKDF2 to derive encryption key from a user passphrase.

 To encrypt JSON token: